-- Danielle Judovits, who also works primarily in western animation, and has very few anime roles, her most famous one being Tenten on Naruto.
+- Danielle Judovits, who also works primarily in western animation and video game voice acting, and has a few anime roles, her most famous one being Tenten on Naruto.

 - Alessandro Juliani, a Canadian actor known for portraying Felix Gaeta on Battlestar Galactica (Reimagined), also worked on Death Note as the voice of the world's greatest detective, L. (He did do voice work before such as Pit in Captain N: The Game Master, Prince Toma in one of the Ranma ˝ movies and Gambit from X-Men: Evolution and the like, but his voice work was never considered all that memorable until L came along.)

 - Janice Kawaye, who does mostly American voice acting (for example Jenny in My Life as a Teenage Robot) has also worked on Bleach as the voice of Ichigo's sister Yuzu Kurosaki.